OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/index.md

 It is expected that software developers are technically competant and follow conventions of the open source StateCU project.

-This documentation includes the following sections:
+This documentation page includes the following sections:

 * [Colorado's Decision Support Systems](#colorados-decision-support-systems) - the system under which the software is maintained
 * [Open Water Foundation](#open-water-foundation) - lead organization for moving StateCU to open source project